sergiocollado/potpourri/Notes_on_Embedded_Systems/Notes_on_building_Linux.md

-There are four main players for building a custom linux system.
+There are four main elements, needed for building a custom linux system.

 - Toolchain
 - Bootloader
 - Kernel